nasa/fprime/docs/UsersGuide/best/documentation.md

 | PROJECT_BRIEF  | Brief description of project |
 | PROJECT_LOGO | 200x50 or smaller logo for project.
 Leave blank for no logo |

-## Github Pages Notes
+## GitHub Pages Notes

-There is a small problem with the Doxygen files generated and hosting these pages on Github pages.
-This is because Doxygen converts the leading / of markdown paths to an _ which then is ignored by Github pages autogenerator Jekyll.
+There is a small problem with the Doxygen files generated and hosting these pages on GitHub pages.
+This is because Doxygen converts the leading / of markdown paths to an _ which then is ignored by GitHub pages autogenerator Jekyll.

 Possible fixes: